wacncontent/CustomizeTool/removeCommentOutput/articles/automation/automation-create-runbook-from-samples.md

 ## Tutorial
 This tutorial walks you through creating an automation account, importing a sample "Hello World" runbook into Azure Automation, executing that runbook, and then viewing its output.

 To complete this tutorial, you will need an Azure subscription.
-If you don't have one yet, you can  [sign up for a trial](/pricing/1rmb-trial/)</a>.
+If you don't have one yet, you can [activate your MSDN subscriber benefits](/documentation/articles/msdn-benefits-details) or [sign up for a trial](/pricing/1rmb-trial/)</a>.

 [AZURE.INCLUDE [automation-note-authentication](../includes/automation-note-authentication.md)]

+## Video walkthrough

+Here's a walkthrough of this tutorial.

+[AZURE.VIDEO get-started-with-azure-automation]

 ## <a name="automationaccount"></a>Create an automation account